axelarnetwork/axelar-contract-deployments/bindings/README.md

 First of all, proper version of `native-to-anchor` has to be used.

-From the `root` of the folder, clone the following repo in a folder above:
+From the parent directory of the project `root` directory, clone the following repo in a folder above:

 ```bash
 cd ..